Author Guidelines and Submission Instructions: Journal of the Society for Social Work and Research

 - Key words for indexing: separate key words with semicolons

-- Manuscript, formatted according to our Author Guidelines with blind title page, masked for blind review, and saved as a Microsoft Word document.
+- Manuscript, formatted according to our Author Guidelines with masked title page, masked for anonymous review, and saved as a Microsoft Word document.

 - Cover letter (separate file)

 - Full names (with correct spelling) of all co-authors, enter co-authors in sequence of contribution to manuscript

 - Each co-author’s institution or university affiliation and current position

 - E-mail address for each co-author